 Skip to main content

-Colaboratory, or “Colab” for short, is a product from Google Research.
-Colab allows anybody to write and execute arbitrary Python code through the browser, and is especially well suited to machine learning, data analysis and education.
+Colaboratory, or "Colab" for short, is a product by Google Research.
+Colab enables users to write and execute arbitrary Python code through the browser.
+It is particularly well suited for machine learning, data analysis, and educational purposes.

-Colab supports Google Drive for upload files to or download files from Colab instances.
+Colab supports Google Drive for uploading files to or downloading files from Colab instances.
 However, in some cases, Google Drive might not be that convenient to use with Colab.
-This is where JuiceFS could be a helpful tool to allow easily sync files between Colab instances, or between Colab instance and a local or on-premises machine.
+This is where JuiceFS can a valuable tool, enabling easy file synchronization between Colab instances or between a Colab instance and a local or on-premises machine.

-A demo Colab notebook using JuiceFS can be seen here.
+A demo Colab notebook using JuiceFS is available here.

-Many of the steps mentioned here will be quite similar with the getting started doc which you can also use for reference.
+Many of the steps mentioned here will be quite similar to the Getting Started document, which you can also use for reference.

 Summary of steps

-1. Format a juicefs file system from any machine/instance which having access to Google cloud resources
+1. Format a juicefs file system from any machine or instance with access to Google Cloud resources.

-2. Mount juicefs file system in a Colab Notebook
+2. Mount the juicefs file system in a Colab Notebook

-3. Happily storing sharing files cross machines and platforms
+3. Store sharing files across machines and platforms.

-Otherwise, if you have another cloud vendors' resources (for example AWS's RDBS and S3), you can still use this guide as a reference and with other reference docs provided by juicefs to achieve a similar solution.
+If you have another cloud vendor's resources (such as AWS RDBS and S3), you can still use this guide as a reference and with other reference documents provided by JuiceFS to achieve a similar solution.

-• A Google Cloud Platform account ready and also a project created.
-In our case we will use GCP project as juicefs-learning for the demo
+• A Google Cloud Platform account ready and a project created.
+This demo uses a GCP project named juicefs-learning.

 • A GCS bucket created as the object storage service.
-In this demo we use gs://juicefs-bucket-example-1 as the bucket to store file chunks.
+This demo uses gs://juicefs-bucket-example-1 as the bucket to store file chunks.

-This step is only need to be done once, and you can choose to do this at any machine/instance where you have good connection and access to your Google Cloud resources.
+This step needs to be done only once, and you can choose to execute it on any machine or instance where you have good connectivity and access to your Google Cloud resources.

-Then you can use cloud_sql_proxy to open a port (in this case 5432) locally so to expose your cloud Postgres service to your local machine:
+2. Use cloud_sql_proxy to open a port (in this case, 5432) locally to expose your cloud Postgres service to your local machine:

 gcloud auth application-default login